ifwe/tds/features/README.md

 # Feature Tests

 ## Description
-Behavior tests for TDS.
+Feature tests for TDS.
 To run all tests, execute
 ```
 $ behave
 ```